CodectiveOrg/whereabouts-api/README.md

 ### Scraping

-Scraping will put additional content to the normalized data.
+Scraping will gather additional content from the website.

+It will generate a dedicated file for each attraction inside `output/scraped` folder.
+This way if some error happens in the middle of the scraping, previous results will be safe.
+Also, if you run scrape script again, attractions that are already scraped, won't be scraped again.

-So its necessary to run normalize script before scraping.
+It's necessary to run normalize script before scraping, because scrapers read id and url from `normalized.json` file.

-The scrape data can be used in PDP.

 1. Run `npm run scrape`.